Summary

 Tips for Businesses

-In Australia, an employee share option plan (ESOP) is an employee-owner scheme.
-An ESOP provides employees with an ownership interest in the company through share ownership.
-Employees receive this ownership as part of their remuneration package at no upfront cost.
-In addition, ESOPs allow employees to receive shares or options to shares in the company they work for.
-In this sense, your employees can enjoy financial benefits when the company performs well.
+An Employee Share Option Plan (ESOP) gives employees a direct ownership stake in their employer’s company as part of their remuneration, at no upfront cost.
+Employees receive shares or options that grow in value as the company performs well.
 This article explains the different types of ESOP schemes and changes to the law in Australia.
 If you are considering implementing a scheme, it is essential that you are aware of these changes.

 Types of ESOPs